Location: Lyttleton Terrace

 The Victorian Government announced in the Victorian Budget 2018/19 that it will contribute $16 million towards the development of a GovHub.
 The overall cost of the project is $90 million.
 The balance of the cost to deliver the GovHub will be through private investment and further details regarding the cost of the project will be released later.

-- Department of Economic Development, Jobs, Transport and Resources (DEDJTR) (Agriculture Victoria, Regional Development Victoria)
+- Department of Jobs, Precincts and Regions (DJPR) (Agriculture Victoria, Regional Development Victoria)

 - Department of Environment, Land, Water and Planning (DELWP) (Parks Victoria)